jessepav/lacygoill-wiki-backup/shell/bash.md

 the C language.
 The  following list  of operators  is  grouped into  levels of  equal-precedence operators.
-The levels are listed in order of decreasing precedence.
+The levels are listed in descending order of precedence.

        id++ id--
               variable post-increment and post-decrement